Ganglion N014

 Brief description

-A ganglion is a common, benign, fluid-filled swelling overlying a joint or tendon.
-They are most often found in the wrist or hand but can occur at many other sites.
-They may cause pain, weakness, or loss of function.
+A ganglion is a common non-cancerous (benign), fluid-filled swelling overlying a joint or tendon.
+It arises from the joint capsule or tendon sheath and is filled with a thick fluid.
+They are most often found in the wrist or hand but can occur at many other sites (elbow, shoulder, hip, knee, ankle, foot or spine).
+They may cause pain, weakness, and loss of function.

 Confirming the diagnosis

-The diagnosis can be made based on the findings on clincial examination.
-Ultrasound may be useful and an MRI is sometimes required to identify an occult ganglion causing wrist pain.
+The diagnosis can often be made based on the findings on clinical examination.
+Ultrasound or MRI may be useful when the diagnosis may require further evaluation.

 Additional diagnoses covered by SOP